Brown Environmental Leadership Labs: Alaska

 Discover the beauty and complexity of this remarkable region: one balancing cultural preservation, economic growth and environmental stewardship.

-Experience the Land of the Midnight Sun for two spectacular weeks, where you’ll explore Alaska Native history and cultural preservation as well as arctic, marine and terrestrial ecosystems.
+Experience the Land of the Midnight Sun for eleven spectacular days, where you’ll explore Alaska Native history and cultural preservation as well as arctic, marine and terrestrial ecosystems.
+Lessons in the classroom and in the field will provide introductions to key areas of research in Alaska.
 You’ll investigate climate change’s impact on culture, economics and the environment while learning about socially responsible leadership.

 Over the course of your BELL experience, you’ll also identify a pressing issue that you’re passionate about.
 With support from instructors and peers, you’ll develop an Action Plan to apply your new leadership knowledge to this issue when you return home.